-Here we prove a topological property for partitions of a segment that we believe to be useful to both types of results just mentioned.
+Here we prove a topological property for partitions of a segment that we believe to be useful for both types of results just mentioned.
 There is a single agent who evaluates each subsegment $[a,b]$ of $[0,1]$ by a continuous utility function $f(a,b)$ such that $f(a,a)=0$ for all $a$.
-Apart from the continuity requirement, $f$ is very general, in particular it can take both positive and negative values.
-We show the existence of an $m$-partition of $[0,1]$ in subsegments all of equal utility.
-This result does not add to the discussion of the general envy-free partitions of the segment, see also \cite{segal2018,meunier-zerbib2018,avvakumov2019} for positive results on envy free divison of a segment under assumption that $m$ is a prime power.
-But the following theorem is a key ingredient in the companion paper \cite{bogomolnaia2020}, where it implies the existence of a universal Fair Guarantee\footnote{A utility level that can be achieved simultaneously by any $m$ agents, each with her own utility function.}.
+Apart from the continuity requirement (understood as continuity of a function in two real variables), $f$ is very general, in particular it can take both positive and negative values.
+We show the existence of an $m$-partition of $[0,1]$ into subsegments all of equal utility.
+This is a key ingredient used in the companion paper \cite{bogomolnaia2020}, where it implies the existence of a universal Fair Guarantee, which is a utility level that can be achieved simultaneously by any $m$ agents, each with her own utility function.